Simon Aleyn

 I will be the Vicar of Bray, Sir!

-However, in reality Aleyn was only Vicar of Bray from 1557 to 1565.
+However, in reality Aleyn was only Vicar of Bray from 1557 to 1565, i.e. from the last years of the Catholic monarchs Mary and Philip into the early years of Elizabeth I.

 His date of death is disputable since it appears to be 1563 in Fasti Wyndsorienses, but is given as 1565 in the online clergy database.